A still from the video which showed Los Angeles police officers beating Rodney King. (Source: WikiCommons)

 The beating and subsequent investigation led to the resignation of then-police chief, Daryl F. Gates.

 Four Los Angeles police officers, Sgt.
 Stacey Koon, Theodore Briseno, Laurence Powell, and Timothy Wind, were tried for excessive use of force.
 The trial was held in Simi Valley, CA, a predominately demographically white Los Angeles.
+The officers were acquitted on April 29, 1992, sparking the infamous Los Angeles Riots and smaller riots in cities across the country.

 Two officers were later found guilty during a federal trial on civil rights violations.
 Two other officers were acquitted of the charges.